adithyab94/Attiri/README.md

 ## Citation

-Please cite the repo if you use the data or code in this repo.
+Please cite this project if you use the dataset, model or code in this repo.
 (Note: Naturally you should also cite the original LLaMA, Stanford Alpaca, and LoRa papers)

 ```BibTeX
 @misc{Attiri,